 Cover for student belongings

-Of course, however careful your child is, there is still the slim chance that they will be the victim of a burglary or robbery, so for complete peace of mind it’s best for them to have contents insurance.
-You may be able to add their contents on to your own Churchill contents insurance policy.
-Why not call Churchill to find out?
+Of course, however careful your child is, there’s still the chance that they will be the victim of a burglary or robbery, so contents insurance is something worth thinking about.
+You may be able to add their contents to your contents insurance policy.
+If you’re a Churchill policyholder, contact us to find out.